 Most Short Courses have one instructor.
 However, if necessary, we will provide an assistant to ensure that the ratio is approximately 1 instructor to every 10 students.

-There are no discounts available for most Short Courses.
-However, if you later decide to enroll in RMSP's Summer Intensive or Professional Intensive program, your Short Course tuition is credited back to you in full!
+On some Short Courses there is a discount available for currently-enrolled high school students.
+In addition (and something that applies to everyone), if you take a Short Course and then at some point decide to enroll in RMSP's Summer Intensive or Professional Intensive program, your Short Course tuition is credited back to you in full!

 Yes, the full tuition is due upon registration.

 If you notify RMSP at least 10 business days prior to the course, tuition is refunded in full minus a $25 processing fee.
 If cancellation is received fewer than 10 business days prior to the course, the full tuition is retained by RMSP.
 Refunds will be processed within 30 days after our office receives notice of cancellation.